 6. Escalate customer feedback to the right team

-Simply gathering data won’t do you any good.
-This data must be handed over to professional analysts who can generate valuable insights for you.
+Simply gathering data won’t do you any good, how you analyze makes the difference.
+The data needs to be handed over to professional analysts who can generate valuable insights for you.
 Once you have these insights, you can use them to create a better product or to improve customer service.

 Also, these insights will form the basis of your future business planning.
-Essentially, once you receive customer feedbacks you need to
+Essentially, once you receive consumer feedbacks you need to

 - Discuss the customer feedback internally so as to improve the quality of product or services